rustamgasanov/blog/source/_posts/2016-03-01-dockerize-your-project-part-3-continuous-builds-and-dockerization-with-jenkins.markdown

 ### Launch

-Replace standard `jenkins` in your `myproject-services` instance we created in <a href="http://rustamagasanov.com/blog/2016/02/23/dockerize-your-project-part-1-registry-and-jenkins-setup/" target="_blank">part 1</a>.
-The `Rails` application also uses `postgres`, so we need it to run specs.
+Replace standard `jenkins` in your `myproject-services` project, that we created in <a href="http://rustamagasanov.com/blog/2016/02/23/dockerize-your-project-part-1-registry-and-jenkins-setup/" target="_blank">part 1</a>.
+The Rails application also uses postgres, so we need it as well to run specs.
 Eventually `docker-compose.yml` file should look like this:

 ```
 nginx: